truffls/sign-in-with-apple-using-django/iOS.md

 ## 4. Backend authorization process

 The backend will receive the code, send it to the AppleID API and get an `id_token` in return with the name and email in it.
-Read here about the Backend implementation of Sign In with Apple with Python Social Auth.
+Read here about the [backend implementation](backend.md).